stephengeller/sonarr-jackett-qbittorrent/README.md

 You can use `systemd` to get these services spun up on boot.

-1. First, copy `sonarr.service` to `/etc/systemd/system/sonarr.service`.
+1. First, edit `sonarr.service` to use the correct paths to this repository on your device
+2. Copy `sonarr.service` to `/etc/systemd/system/sonarr.service`.
-2. Then, run `systemctl enable sonarr.service` to enable it at boot
+3. Then, run `systemctl enable sonarr.service` to enable it at boot
-3. Restart your device and check that it is running on reboot (you can use `systemctl status sonarr`)
+4. Restart your device and check that it is running on reboot (you can use `systemctl status sonarr`)

 ### Mount network drive on boot (linux)